matix0508/game_of_life/README.md

 ## Run
 - type `cargo run` to build and run game.
 If this is the first build it may take some time.
 - Inside the game you can press SPACE to pause and unpause game.
+- Also you can click on cells to change theirs state.

 ## Documentation
 - https://matix0508.github.io/game_of_life/